Jack Suwinski Player Props: Pirates vs. Cardinals

 Jack Suwinski At The Plate

-- In three of seven games this year, Suwinski got a hit, but only one each time.
+- In four of eight games this year, Suwinski got a hit, but only one each time.

 - In three games this season, Suwinski has picked up an RBI, with more than one RBI once.